FlyingDiver/Indigo-Lutron-Leap/README.md

 Note that Keypad buttons, Pico Remotes and the Occupancy sensors do not exist as Indigo devices.
 They can only be used as triggers for action groups.
 These devices have no "state", so there are no devices for them.

-Currently the RRa3 Keypad LEDs are supported as Indigo switch devices, but cannot be controller if they are programmed as device or scene controls in the Lutron software.
+Currently the RRa3 Keypad LEDs are supported as Indigo switch devices, but cannot be controlled if they are programmed as device or scene controls in the Lutron software.
 The Lutron scene settings will override any changes made in Indigo.
-If you want to control the LEDs from Indigo, the buttons cannot be programmed at all.
+If you want to control the LEDs from Indigo, the buttons cannot be programmed in the Lutron Designer software at all.

 Before enabling the plugin, you need to make sure the zeroconf package is installed.
 You can do this from the command line:
 ````